 BUENOS AIRES, ARGENTINA

-Buenos Aires, the capital and largest city in Argentina, is working to make its urban center more inclusive and sustainable.
-In recent years, the city has been lauded for its innovative urban planning and its advanced public transportation system.
-In 2014, Buenos Aires, was presented the 9th annual Sustainable Transport Award for their improvements to urban mobility, reduction of CO2 emissions, and improvement of safety for pedestrians and cyclists.
+Buenos Aires, the capital and largest city in Argentina, worked to make its urban center more inclusive and sustainable.
+The city was honored for its innovative urban planning and its advanced public transportation system.
+In 2014, Buenos Aires, was presented with the 9th annual Sustainable Transport Award for their improvements to urban mobility, reduction of CO2 emissions, and improvement of safety for pedestrians and cyclists.